 Intro: It’s hip, it’s happening, and its home is Dublin.
 As Guinness celebrates two MAJOR birthdays in 2025, we look at why the “black stuff” is enjoying a global resurgence and uncover the best places to connect with its legacy in Dublin

+Body copy:

 It takes two minutes to pour the perfect pint of Guinness.
 But in Ireland, due to our laid-back approach to life, you could easily add another two or three minutes on top.
 These are not idle or wasted moments; we use the time wisely.
 As the creamy pint gently tosses, swirls and then ebbs, turning from coffee brown to its famous ruby black, we make conversation, sow the seeds of friendship with the person pouring the pint or those sitting nearby, or settle into our seats for a night of traditional music.

 Sometimes, if we happen upon it, we might begin to read an article, just like this one, timed to the pour of our pint.
-A piece that unveils the story of Guinness and explores why 2025 is a great year to come and celebrate the famous Black Stuff in its home.
+A piece that unveils the story of Guinness and explores why 2025 is a great year to come and celebrate the famous stout in its home.

 Where it all began

-That home is, of course, , where Arthur Guinness founded the brewery that bears his name at St James’s Gate in 1759.
+That home is, of course, Dublin, where Arthur Guinness founded the brewery that bears his name at St James’s Gate in 1759.
 When he acquired the small property during a financial crisis, Arthur could hardly have imagined that, more than 250 years later, it would host one of Ireland's most popular attractions, attracting 1.65 million visitors in 2024.

 That attraction is the Guinness Storehouse, which this year celebrates its 25th birthday.
 So far, the Storehouse has celebrated in style, with concerts from CMAT, Fontaines D.C. and Lankum, as well as food and drink events.
 For now, they are keeping quiet on plans for the remaining months, but you can expect some big surprises, particularly around Arthur’s 300th birthday on 24 September.
-In the meantime, if you want to get the lowdown on the famous stout that is sipped in every city from Washington to Wellington, this world-famous brewery experience is your number-one go-to.
+In the meantime, if you want to get the low-down on the famous stout that is sipped in every city from Washington to Wellington, this world-famous brewery experience is your number-one go-to.

 Built to resemble the shape of a pint, the Storehouse takes visitors on the remarkable journey of a drink that has become as synonymous with Ireland as St Patrick and his shamrock.
 Across seven floors, you’ll get fascinating interactive insights into the magic of brewing and find out just how the barley, hops, water and yeast combine to make the perfect porter.
 You’ll discover how the “black stuff” was transported down the River Liffey to be sent out into the world in millions of wooden barrels made by hundreds of local coopers, craftsmen who were often celebrated in the poetry and songs of Dublin.